You probably don’t remember Monty Python’s Flying Circus.

 Lead as a brand new enquiry

 Start by thinking of a Lead in salesforce as a brand new enquiry, from a business and person you’ve never previously heard of.

 For example, let’s say you have a Web-to-Lead form set up on your web site.
 Web-to-Lead is an easy way to integrate salesforce with your web site.
-It means anyone that fills in your Contact Us form will be created automatically in salesforce as a lead.
+It means anyone that fills in your Contact Us form is automatically created as a lead in salesforce.

-So, the lead is created.
+Now the lead exists.
 What’s the first thing that should happen in the lead process?
 Check for duplicates by clicking on the Find Duplicates button on the Lead page layout.

 This will identify any matching Leads or Contacts that already exist in your salesforce database.
 Let’s assume you don’t find any.

 Now you make an outbound telephone call to the Lead.
 Essentially, one of three outcomes will result from this part of the lead process.

 It turns out the person isn’t interested in any further dialogue.
 Perhaps it was a student simply looking for research information.
 Either way, set the Lead Status to Closed.
 No further action is anticipated, although you don’t necessarily delete the Lead from the database.

 The Lead is moderately interested in your products and services.
 He doesn’t want to speak to a sales person – at least not yet.
 Nevertheless, you agree to send a brochure, product specification or price list.
 So this time set the Lead Status to Contacted.
 You might also create a follow up Task to call the Lead again in the future.

 The Lead agrees to a meeting or phone call with a Sales person.
 Or he requests a quote.
 In other words, he gives you some indication that he’s a legitimate potential customer.
 He’s a Qualified Lead.